JuMpeR6790/vfsc/README.md

 -connect_to(ip, port) : ip should be a string and port an int, Used to connect to the server

--receive_message(message) : message should be a string, Used to send a string to the server
+-send(message) : message should be a string, Used to send a string to the server

 -listen() : Stores the last message sent to the server